generalpurposelab/ede-data/README.md

 [[Data card]]()
 [[Yoruba example]]()

 The Ede Python library automates the generations of instruction fine-tuning datasets in low-resource languages.
 PyPI package coming soon.
-Using GPT-4, it generates at 15.7s per generation.
+Using GPT-4, it generates at 15.7s per generation using the API simply and 0.55s per generation (~15 hours) using batch processing.

 ## Setup